Jorge Salcedo (soccer): Professional

 Following his four seasons with the Bruins, Salcedo signed with the Los Angeles Salsa of the American Professional Soccer League.
 He then moved to Monarcas Morelia of the México Primera División for half a season in 1995.
 He joined Major League Soccer in 1996.
 In his rookie season in the league, he was a starter for the Los Angeles Galaxy and helped take his team to the MLS Cup Final.
 On February 1, 1997, The Galaxy traded him to the Columbus Crew for the first pick in the 1997 Supplemental Draft.
 On November 6, 1997, the Chicago Fire selected Salcedo with the ninth pick of the Expansion Draft.
-Half way through the 1998 season, on June 29, 1998, the Fire traded him to the Tampa Bay Mutiny for Josh Keller and a first-round pick in the 1999 MLS College Draft.
+Halfway through the 1998 season, on June 29, 1998, the Fire traded him to the Tampa Bay Mutiny for Josh Keller and a first-round pick in the 1999 MLS College Draft.
 On August 13, 1999, the Mutiny traded Salcedo to the Galaxy for Daniel Hernandez.
 The Galaxy released him during the season and he played two games with the Orange County Zodiac of the USL A-League.